The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Ulam stability of non-Archimedean abelian groups

 In this section we prove several \emph{Ulam stability} results for definable homomorphisms $f\colon G/N\to G'/N'$ between groups with a Polish cover, where $N$ is a dense subgroup of a non-Archimedean abelian Polish group.
 Our main result is Theorem \ref{Theorem:rigid}; it handles cases in which $N'$ is countable.
 In Theorem \ref{Theorem:rigid2} we attain similar results under either of the weaker assumptions that $N'$ is locally profinite in its Polish topology, or that $N'$ is non-Archimedean in its Polish topology.
-We note that every single result in this section holds, more generally, for Baire-definable homomorphisms.
 In all this section's paragraphs except the next, we adopt an additive notation for group operations.